-The County of Huron will undertake a point in time homelessness enumeration from November 29 to December 3.
+The County of Huron undertook a point in time homelessness enumeration from November 29 to December 3, 2021.

 The Enumeration Project is a point-in-time count of the number of people experiencing homelessness in a community.
 The Enumeration Project takes place every two years and is a process that enables homelessness to be tracked to see if it is growing or shrinking over time.
 All information collected through this process is completely confidential.

 Results from pervious Enumeration Projects can be found in the Documents and Reports section below.